samuelsegal/docs/javascript/README.md

 ## 2 Pillars of Javascript

 1. closure - a function that returns a function having access to variables in its lexical environment.
+"A useful way to provide instance data to a callback."

 ```
 function holdonto(me){